-- All teams are required to exhibit their house to their own community at least two weekends in May or June 2020, as noted in the Build Challenge calendar, which is available on the Groups.io Project Site. - Each team shall prepare and offer a comprehensive tour of the house to all visitors.
+- All teams are required to exhibit their house to their own community for at least two weekends, which is noted on the Groups.io Project Site. - Each team shall prepare and offer a comprehensive tour of the house to all visitors.
 Any team members or associated individuals can offer tours of the house to the public. - The tour shall educate the visitors about the Solar Decathlon, the team's target market and goals, the design solution itself, and how visitors could adopt technologies or practices in their own homes. - Tours are expected to last between 5 and 30 minutes and can be guided or supported by team members at stations throughout the house.

-Build Challenge Event Exhibition
+Competition Event Exhibition

-- As part of the 2020 Smithsonian Folklife Festival, teams will host hundreds of thousands of visitors and are expected to educate people about the Solar Decathlon, the team's target market and goals, the team's design solution, and ideas for how visitors could adopt technologies or energy-efficient practices in their own homes. - National Showcase Division teams will provide tours of their as-built competition prototype house module. - Local Build Division teams will utilize their unique exhibit to tell visitors about their team, competition house design, and other elements.
+• Teams are expected to educate people about the Solar Decathlon, the team's target market and goals, the team's design solution, and ideas for how people could adopt technologies or energy-efficient practices in their own homes.